 A passionate and enthusiastic educator, Ms. Bitticks became the first flutist to receive a Certificate of Achievement for excellence in Suzuki instruction from the Suzuki Association of the Americas.
-She is now one of nine SAA registered Suzuki Flute Teacher Trainers in North America.
+She is now one of a small handful of SAA registered Suzuki Flute Teacher Trainers in North America.
 In 2009 she travelled to Matsumoto, Japan to study with Suzuki Flute Method founder, Toshio Takahashi.
 Ms. Bitticks has completed additional Suzuki training with David Gerry, Jerilee Kechley, Kim Lorimier, Kenichi Ueda, and Kelly Williamson.

 Ms. Bitticks believes quality music instruction can only break down barriers when it is available to every person, regardless of age or economic background.
 With this in mind, she worked with foster children through DePaul’s Pathways program and has also been a Tuition-free Conservatory instructor for the Merit School.
 She regularly volunteers at summer music camps in Haiti such as the ones for the Ecole de Musique Sainte Trinite and Ecole de Musique Dessaix Baptiste.
 Ms. Bitticks joined the board of BLUME Haiti, an organization that works to develop leadership skills, create opportunities, and promote economic development through music education.